10-3-pursuit/lab-react-lifecycle-networking/README.md

 In the example above, the employee ID of `vlJtFOU` was included as part of the path.
 Only those pets with an `employeeId` that is equal to that ID are then returned.

 There are several ways to solve this exercise, but remember, it is always preferable and less expensive to hit api endpoints as few times as possible.

+** \*\* Important Note: Because the backend api server you are hitting is a free model, it will often fall asleep and seem like it is not working.
+Give it about 15-30 seconds and then refresh your page.
+That should get it up and running. **